Hidden Gems of The North Island

-To add to the beauty, there’s a 7.5km walk, that took us around the lakeside, stopping for a picnic on the white sandy shore.
+To add to the beauty, there’s a 7.5km walk that took us around the lakeside, before stopping for a picnic on the white sandy shore.
 The aroma of Manuka trees filled the air as we meandered this easy route back to the van.

-There’s a couple of camp sites to choose from, both full on our visit in January and unfortunately, no freedom camping sites.
+There’s a couple of camp sites to choose from, but both were full on our visit in January and unfortunately, there are no freedom camping sites.